Cbro/MTech_Offers/README.md

     gate_score, btech_score, email, mobile, gate_stream, and btech_stream.

 ## Making Offers
+Prior to making offers you must copy the summary details from the previous round's sheet and fill up this round's correct summary details, i.e., how many seats left over per category and what the multipliers are.
 Run **make_offers.py** when making an offer during a round.
 This program will load all previous round's offers and check the candidate's offer status when making an offer in the current round.
 If a _candidate has rejected our offer in a previous round_ or was _not made an offer by IITH and accepted another institute's offer_, then this candidate is not made an offer